 The more Prednisone I took and the longer I took it for, the less recognisable I became.
 I looked in the mirror and somebody else looked back.
 Unless you’ve experienced this, it’s impossible to explain how strange it was.
 Even now the photo on the right is strange to look at.
 It’s not even the most dramatic comparison, but I used it anyway is because it’s the only one I’ve got.
 I think that probably says quite a bit.

 Obviously, I wasn’t the only person who noticed this change.
 Fortunately, most people are decent and the vast majority of them were either concerned, encouraging, or sensible enough not to comment at all.
 However there are always exceptions and in my case one of them was somebody I expected better from.
 I don’t remember the context of our conversation, but I’ll never forget the words.

 As if I didn’t feel ugly enough.

-I know someone’s value shouldn’t be bound up in how they look, and I don’t know that mine ever truly was.
-Sensible Holly knew that this weight was just a side effect of medical treatment I urgently needed, but that I would eventually be able to stop, and when I did, the weight would disappear as quickly as it appeared (and it almost did!).
+I know someone’s value shouldn’t be bound up in how they look.
+I knew that the weight was just a side effect of medical treatment I urgently needed, but that I would eventually be able to stop, and that when I did, the weight would disappear as quickly as it appeared.

 And yet, it’s still there.
-That underlying feeling, fear almost, that one day I’ll wake up and look in the mirror and that sick, fat, ugly self will magically be there again.
+The underlying feeling, fear almost, that one day I’ll wake up and look in the mirror and that sick, fat, unrecognisable self will magically be there again.
 Some days I think it always will be.

 I don’t have all the answers, so the least I can do is be honest.